 Reward: After attacking Heroes 75 times, Basic Attack range is increased by 1.1.

 Reward: After attacking Heroes 150 times, Twin Cleave now revolves twice.

-Berserker is Zul'jin's core mechanic that allows him to be an incredibly strong auto-attack based ranged assassin.
-Activating Berserker will vastly increase Zul'jin's damage output at the cost of his own Health.
-This can be used advantageously to quickly produce an increase in attack speed as his Health dwindles down in accordance with Berserker's passive component.
+When active, Berserker will vastly increase Zul'jin's damage output at the cost of his own Health.
+This can be used advantageously to quickly produce an increase in Attack Speed as his Health dwindles down in accordance with Berserker's passive component.
 It is important to note that although the bonus damage from activating Berserker is powerful, Zul'jin should never activate Berserker without good reason.
-The Health loss from Berserker creeps up very quickly, as the faster Zul'jin's attack speed is, the faster he will lose more and more of his Health.
-Although Berserker being active indefinitely cannot actually kill Zul'jin, it can easily leave him too low to contest objectives or effectively trade with his opponents.
+The Health loss from Berserker creeps up very quickly, as the faster Zul'jin's Attack Speed is, the faster he will lose more and more of his Health.
+Although Berserker being active indefinitely cannot actually kill Zul'jin, it can easily leave him too low to contest Objectives or effectively trade with his opponents.

 - Cooldown: 8 seconds